Jomiri/article-finder/README.md

 ### Method 1: Pre-packaged installer

-There is a ready-made Windows installer available.
+There is a ready-made
+[Windows installer](https://github.com/Jomiri/article-finder/releases/download/v1.0/ArticleFinderInstaller.exe) available on the releases page.
 As a standard user, you can install Article Finder without Admin privileges if you choose your own user directory as the install location (as opposed to C:\Program
  Files, for instance).
-The installer automatically binds the keyboard shortcut **Ctrl + Alt + c** to Article Finder's Start menu item to make launching the tool as convenient as possible.
+The installer automatically binds the keyboard shortcut **Ctrl+Alt+c** to Article Finder's Start menu item to make launching the tool as convenient as possible.
 If you wish to use a different hotkey combination, you can bind it to the desktop shortcut.

 ### Method 2: Python script